jingtaozhan/JPQ/README.md

 `--gpu_search` is optional for fast gpu search during training. `lambda_cut` should be set to 200 for passage ranking task. `centroid_lr` is different for different compression ratios.
 Let M be the number of subvectors. `centroid_lr` equals to 5e-6 for  `M = 16/24`, 2e−5 for `M = 32`, and 1e−4 for `M = 48/64/96`.
 The number of training epochs is set to 6.
 In fact, the performance is already quite satisfying after 1 or 2 epochs.
 Each epoch costs less than 2 hours on our machine.

+## Related Work

+* **SIGIR 2021: [Optimizing Dense Retrieval Model Training with Hard Negatives](https://arxiv.org/abs/2104.08051) \[[code](https://github.com/jingtaozhan/DRhard)\]: It provides theoretical analysis on different negative sampling strategies and greatly improves the effectiveness of Dense Retrieval with hard negative sampling.
+The proposed dynamic hard negative sampling is adopted by JPQ.**

+* **ARXIV 2020: [RepBERT: Contextualized Text Embeddings for First-Stage Retrieval](https://arxiv.org/pdf/2006.15498.pdf) \[[code](https://github.com/jingtaozhan/RepBERT-Index)\]: It is one of the pioneer studies about Dense Retrieval.**